-To everyone who has financially supported, volunteered, or benefited from PALS services, please realize that this work and growth would not have been possible without your generous hearts, support, and belief in the mission of Pregnancy After Loss Support.
+To everyone who has financially supported, volunteered, or benefited from PALS services, please know that this work and growth would not have been possible without your generous hearts, support, and belief in the mission of Pregnancy After Loss Support.
 Because of you, we raised $14,670 at our fourth annual Waddle Walk last year, with over 110 bereaved parents and their loved ones walking to honor all their children, those they have the privilege of holding onto their hands, and those they can only hold in their hearts.
 Again, we are gratefully indebted to every member of the PALS community and appreciate your continued support.

 Lindsey Henke, MSW, LICSW